gchq/sleeper/docs/deployment-guide.md

 Sleeper.

 The EC2 is deployed with admin access to your AWS account.
-A production instance of Sleeper is likely to need some extra security setup, and an EC2 with admin access may not be desirable.
+A production instance of Sleeper is likely to need some extra security setup, and you may wish to avoid deploying an EC2 with admin access to a production AWS account.

 For general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.